cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 Extension = (
    extensionID : int / oid,
-   ? critical : bool,        ; present if and only if extensionID is an OID extensionValue : any,     ; type known from extensionType )
+   ? critical : bool,        ; present if and only if extensionID is an oid extensionValue : any,     ; type known from extensionType )
 ~~~~~~~~~~~